simonthorell/cpp-mqtt-sqlite/README.md

 - Hash the salted password using OpenSSL's EVP with SHA256.
 - Store the email, hashed password, and salt in the SQLite database.

-## Dev Container Setup [not-required]
+## Additional Information

+### Preconfigured Debian 12 Environment
 If you use this repository, a Debian 12 environment is already set up and ready to use.
+This environment is provided as a Docker container for your convenience.

+### Setting Up a Development Container
-Below are the basic steps to set up a new `.devcontainer` using the VSCode Extension `Dev Containers`.
+Below are the basic steps to configure a new **.devcontainer** using the VSCode Extension **Dev Containers**:

 1. **Create New Environment**:
    - Press `F1` to open the Command Palette.